mendeljacks/orma/README.md

 )
 ```

-In the previous example, orma_mutate_prepare and orma_mutate_run were used instead of orma_mutate, allowing custom logic to happen in between.
+In the previous example, orma_mutate_prepare and orma_mutate_run were used instead of orma_mutate, allowing custom behaviour to run between the logic and execution stages.

 ## Guids

-Just like foreign keys in queries, mutations rely on inference to automatically insert foreign keys when creating records.
-The $guid keyword provides a way to customize this behaviour by specifying that two or more fields should end up with the same value.
-This can be used to control foreign key insertion even in cases where there are multiple foreign keys or for records that are not adjacent in the mutation.
+When creating records, Orma automatically sets the value of foreign keys to be the same as the value of the corresponding primary key.
+The $guid keyword provides a way to customize this behaviour.
+If two fields have the same $guid, then Orma will ensure that they both end up with the same value in the database.
+This can be used to control foreign key propagation by giving a primary key and a foreign key the same $guid.
+This is useful in cases where Orma cannot automatically infer which foreign keys to use.

-In the first example, Orma cannot automatically infer a foreign key value, since the records are not nested together in the mutation.
+In the first example, Orma cannot automatically propagate foreign keys, since the user and post records are not adjacent (one is not nested under the other).

-In the second example, $guids are used to specify which address is the billing address and which one is the shipping address.
-Orma can't infer which foreign key to use automatically, since there are two foreign keys to choose from: billing_address_id and shipping_address_id.
+In the second example, $guids specify which address is the billing address and which is the shipping address.
+Orma can't figure this out automatically, since there are two foreign keys to choose from: billing_address_id and shipping_address_id.

-<table><tr><th> Mutation </th> <th> Example created data </th></tr>
+<table><tr><th> Mutation </th> <th> Created records </th></tr>
 <tr><td>

 ```js